NBA Playoffs Squares

 How It Works

-Set up a 10x10 squares grid or a full NCAA bracket pool.
-Pick your teams, set the date, and you're ready to share.
-Takes about two minutes.
+Make a 10x10 squares grid or a full bracket pool.
+Pick the teams, set the date, done.
+Most people have it built before the snacks are even out.

 Frequently Asked Questions